-2.05 Steel Frames 16 ga.
+2.04 Steel Frames 18 ga.

+A. Materials

-- A. Materials - 1.
-Frames shall be either cold rolled steel conforming to ASTM A366- 68 or commercial grade hot rolled and picked steel conforming to ASTM A569-66T, or not less than 16 gauge, unless otherwise specified. - 2.
+- 1. Frames shall be either cold rolled steel conforming to ASTM A366-68 or commercial grade hot rolled and picked steel conforming to ASTM A569-66T or not less than 18 gauge, unless otherwise specified. - 2.
 Hot dipped zinc coated steel shall comply with ASTM designations A526 or A642 and A525.
-The coating weights shall meet or exceed the minimum requirements shown for A40 in the case of alloyed coatings and G60 for spangled coatings. - B. Fabrication 1.
-Gen - General design and construction - a.
+The coating weights shall meet or exceed the minimum requirements shown for A40 in the case of alloyed coatings and G60 for spangled coatings.

+B. Fabrication

+- 1. General design and construction - a.
 Provide steel frames for doors, transoms, sidelites, borrowed lites, and other openings to the size and design as shown on the architectural drawings.
 Exterior frames to be hot dipped galvanized.
 Interior frames to be cold rolled steel. - 2.
-All finished work shall be strong and rigid, neat in appearance square, true and free of defects, warp or buckle.

-- 3. Jamb depths, trim, profile and backbends shall be as scheduled by the architect and shown on approved shop drawings. - 4.
+All finished work shall be strong and rigid, neat in appearance square, true and free of defects, warp or buckle. - 3.
+Jamb depths, trim, profile and backbends shall be as scheduled by the architect and shown on approved shop drawings. - 4.
 Minimum depth of stops shall be 5/8 inches, cut off (sanitary or hospital type) stops, where scheduled, shall be capped 45 degrees at heights shown on approved shop drawings, and all jamb joints below cut-off stops shall be ground and filled smooth. - 5.
 When shipping limitations so dictate, frames for large openings shall be fabricated in sections designed for splicing in the field by others. - 6.
 Hardware reinforcements - a.
 Frames shall be mortised, reinforced, drilled and tapped at the factory for fully templated mortised hardware only, in accordance with approved hardware schedule and templates provided by the hardware contractor.
 Where surface-mounted hardware is to be applied, frames shall have reinforcing plates only; all drilling and tapping shall be done by others. - 7.
 Interior door frames shall be knockdown unless they have adjacent sidelites in which case they shall be welded.
-All exterior hollow metal door frames shall be welded. - C. Reinforce frames for finish hardware as follows: - 1.
-Hinge reinforcements for 1 3/4 inches thick doors steel plate 7 gauge thick x 1 1/4 inches wide x 9" inches long.
+All exterior hollow metal door frames shall be welded.

+C. Reinforce frames for finish hardware as follows:

+- 1. Hinge reinforcements for 1 3/4 inches thick doors steel plate 7 gauge thick x 1 1/4 inches wide x 9" inches long.
 Reinforcement shall be attached to the door frames by not less than 6 spot welds. - 2.
 Strike reinforcements steel plate 12 gauge x 1-1/2 inches wide. - 3.
 Flush bolts steel plate 12 gauge. - 4.
 Surface applied closers 14 gauge steel. - 5.
 Concealed closers not used - 6.
 Reinforcements for Surface mounted hardware 14 gauge steel Hold open arms 14 gauge steel Surface mounted exit devices 14 gauge steel - 7.
 Floor Anchors - a.
 Floor anchors shall be securely welded or screwed inside each jamb, with two holes provided at each jamb for floor anchorage. - b.
-Where so scheduled or specified adjustable floor anchors providing not less than 1" height adjustment. - c.
+Where so scheduled or specified adjustable floor anchors providing not less than 1" height adjustment.

+- c.
 Minimum thickness of floor anchors shall be 16 gauge. - 8.
-Jamb Anchors b.
-Frames for installation in stud partitions shall be provided with steel anchors of suitable design, not less than18 gauge thickness, securely welded inside each jamb or insert type with notched clip to engage stud inserted to back of the frame as follows:
+Jamb Anchors - a.
 Frames for installation in masonry walls shall be provided with adjustable jamb anchors of the wire type.
 Anchors shall be not less than 0.156 inch diameter steel wire.
 The number of anchors provided on each jamb shall be as follows: